The Caring Place EventsTherapy through events

 The simple act of journaling can bring light to darkness, ignite conversation, or be a release for a depressing thought.

 Because something is not spoken does not mean that nothing is being said or revealed.
 Art therapy supports us when words are not enough.

-Art Therapy can give you the Capacity to Feel Again
+Art As Therapy can give you the Capacity to Feel Again

 Art Therapy can help you understand your feelings.
 Sometimes life’s struggles cause us to feel numb or distanced from our feelings – unable to express them.

 Creating Art opens the doors of our hearts to expression and emotion and helps us to unlock those feelings.
 Once you have created something concrete which acknowledges your emotions it is easier to give yourself permission to find voice to express them.
 You may be surprised how you get a sense of relief when your depression is transferred to canvas or clay.